 As a counterpart to the circle symbol, the bronze bison skulls symbolize death, an ending or termination.
 They are the literal representation of Wascana - the corruption of the Cree word “oscana” - pile of bones. [specifically bison bones]

-The radicals [the large boulders deposited throughout the prairies at the end of the last ice age] were carried from the general region of Flin Flon, Manitoba and act as a metaphor for the migrations important to the history of the prairies: the migration of the Indian tribes to and back from Central and South America and the immigration from Eastern Canada, Europe and elsewhere.
+The radicals (large boulders deposited throughout the prairies at the end of the last ice age) were carried from the general region of Flin Flon, Manitoba and act as a metaphor for the migrations important to the history of the prairies.
+The migration of the Indian tribes to and back from Central and South America and the immigration from Eastern Canada, Europe and elsewhere.

 The carving of the stones is derived from the carvings made by the Southern Plains Indians known as “rib stones”.
 While an exact interpretation of the “rib stones” is unknown, some view them as representing depositories for the souls of the hunt, the bison, an appropriate symbol for Wascana.

-This sculpture was completed in the summer of 1989 by Saskatchewan artist Doug Hunter.
+This sculpture was completed in November, 1989 by Saskatchewan artist Doug Hunter.
+It can be found behind Wascana Place (2900 Wascana Dr.).